Meet Heidi, Who Has An Unusually Long Tail For A Female!

 Status: Current Patient

-Heidi has been adopted by Eva-Maria Heinemann and by Dorota Summers.
+Heidi has been adopted by Eva-Maria Heinemann, by Dorota Summers and by Anita Lehmeier.

 Heidi was taken overnight to Como Cocoa Island in South Male atoll before she was transferred to the Marine Turtle Rescue Centre.
 She was found with deep older wounds (cuts from ghost gear) to both front flippers; her humeral bones were visible and the muscles severed.
 Despite this, she was able to move her front flippers.